 5. Source of Water

 This refers to the appearance or look of the farm in relation to its situation.
 The site that is directly overshadowed by tall trees and buildings should be avoided.
-This is because the shade will prevent crops from receiving die full solar radiation for development and yield.
-Full exposure is important for the crops to receive sunlight for photosynthesis.

 Importance of school farm

 1. Source of income to school: Money is realized from the sale of farm products. don’t forget to read importance of agriculture here

 2. It is a place for learning: Students are taught practical skills and knowledge on crop and animal husbandry on the school farm